bazbt3/bazbt3.github.io/theadventure.md

 During late 2015 I happened quite by chance into a conversation about something entirely unrelated to the overwhelming majority of what appears below.
 See if you can work out what it *is*.

----

-Credit to @mlv for participating *and* saving this 'transcript' and @jnm for creating the Python script to save the thread from App.net.
-Apologies if this page took a while to load.
+Credit to @mlv for participating *and* saving this 'transcript' and to @jnm for creating the Python script to save the thread from App.net.
+Apologies if this page took a while to load or performs poorly on a mobile device, it's an epic of epic proportions, this!

-I need to add a link to the map!

 Buckle up, here we go!